Economic history of the United Kingdom: First World War

 The First World War saw a decline of economic production, with a major reallocation to munitions.
 It forced Britain to use up its financial reserves and borrow large sums from the U.S. Because of its prime importance in international finance, the entry of the UK into the war in August 1914 threatened a possible worldwide liquidity crisis.
 In Britain itself, there were fears of a run on the banks, which prompted the Treasury to take inflationary measures and begin printing 5 million new banknotes a day.
 To assuage nervous markets, a one-month moratorium on payments was declared, while the Bank of England agreed to guarantee the City of London's bills of exchange and to act as underwriter for London's Clearing houses.

 Shipments of American raw materials and food allowed Britain to feed itself and its army while maintaining her productivity.
-The financing was generally successful, as the city's strong financial position minimized the damaging effects of inflation, as opposed to much worse conditions in Germany.
+The financing was generally successful, as the city's strong financial position minimised the damaging effects of inflation, as opposed to much worse conditions in Germany.
 Spending by the UK in the US, on everything from food to munitions, occupied 40% of total British war expenditure by 1916.
 The banking house J.P.
 Morgan & Co. won a concession in January 1915 to act as the sole purchasing agent for the Admiralty and War Department in the United States. $20 billion worth of trade was undertaken in this way by the end of 1916.
 Until February 1917, J.P.
 Morgan was also Britain's agent for all dollar loans raised in the United States.

 Overall consumer consumption declined 18% from 1914 to 1919.
 To raise vital funds for the war effort, taxation also increased dramatically.
 Whereas before the war the majority of tax revenue was derived from indirect taxation, by 1920 60% of tax revenue was from income and "super tax" levies, like the one imposed on incomes over £10,000.
 Income tax had stood at just 6% before the war and only applied to 1.13 million Britons, by 1920 there were 3 million income tax payers at a rate of 30%.
 Britain also exploited its imperial resources to raise capital: India's 1917 excess export earnings were appropriated through a gift of £100 million to the British war effort.
 In 1918 another £45 million was appropriated to support the war.

 Trade unions were encouraged as membership grew from 4.1 million in 1914 to 6.5 million in 1918, peaking at 8.3 million in 1920 before relapsing to 5.4 million in 1923.
 In Scotland, the shipbuilding industry expanded by a third.
 Women were available and many entered munitions factories and took other home front jobs vacated by men.